eldric12/pocketwise/README.md

 # PocketWise Flutter App

-PocketWise is the main Flutter mobile application in this repository.
-It is being built as an offline-first personal finance tracker for students and young adults, with a strong focus on fast expense logging, budget awareness, and a polished fintech-style UI.
+PocketWise is an offline-first personal finance application in active development.
+It is designed to help students and young adults record transactions quickly, understand monthly spending, and stay aware of category budgets.

+The product direction combines a premium fintech interface with a maintainable, feature-based Flutter architecture.

-## Project Vision
+## Current Status

-This project is not meant to be a barebones CRUD demo.
-The goal is to build a finance app that feels thoughtful, modern, and maintainable, while still being realistic for a university final-year project.

-Core product goals:

-- log income and expenses in a few seconds
-- keep data locally on-device
+### Implemented

+- premium dark navy dashboard and bottom navigation
+- dynamic monthly income, expense, and balance calculations
+- expense and income transaction entry
+- custom amount keypad
+- expense and income category selection
-- help users stay within category budgets
+- temporary custom category creation
+- transaction date, payment method, and memo fields
+- activity grouping and recent transaction summaries
-- show spending patterns clearly
+- dynamic spending breakdown by category
+- interactive donut chart with slice and legend selection
+- user-defined category budget limits
+- budget editing and removal
+- automatic near-limit and over-budget warnings
+- empty states for transactions, spending, and budgets
+- modular dashboard and transaction UI files

+### Not Implemented Yet

+- SQLite persistence for transactions, budgets, and categories
+- transaction editing from the activity screen
+- complete delete and undo user flow
+- permanent category management
-- maintain a clean and scalable Flutter architecture
+- reports and analytics screens
+- settings behavior and theme switching
+- automated unit and widget test coverage

+All transaction and budget data currently lives in Riverpod memory and resets when the application restarts.

 ## Tech Stack

-- Flutter
-- Dart
+- Flutter and Dart
-- Riverpod
-- SQLite support via `sqflite`
+- `flutter_riverpod` for application state
-- `fl_chart` for charts
+- `fl_chart` for spending visualizations
 - `google_fonts` for typography

-## Current Status

-Currently implemented:

-- custom dark fintech-style UI direction
-- dashboard shell with bottom navigation
-- home/activity/budget/more sections
-- add transaction screen
-- refactored dashboard feature structure
-- mock/sample transaction data through Riverpod

-Not implemented yet:

-- persistent local database
-- full create/read/update/delete transaction flow
-- category CRUD
+- `sqflite` and `path` declared for the planned persistence layer
-- dynamic budgets and warnings
+- Material 3 components and platform-safe interactions
-- reports screen
-- settings screen logic
-- theme switching

-## Folder Structure
+## Project Structure

 ```text
 lib/